wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

       PS4Controller examplePS4{0}; // 0 is the USB Port to be used as indicated on the Driver Station

-The ``PS4Controller`` class provides named indicies for each of the buttons that you can access with ``PS4Controller.Button.kSquare.value``.
+The ``PS4Controller`` class provides named indicies for each of the buttons.
+These buttons can accessed with ``PS4Controller.Button.kSquare.value``.
 The rumble feature of the controller can be controlled by using ``PS4Controller.setRumble(GenericHID.RumbleType.kRightRumble, value)``.
-Many users do a split stick arcade drive that uses the left stick for just forwards / backwards and the right stick for left / right turning.

 POV
 ---

 .. image:: images/joystick/dpadangles.png
    :alt: The angles used by the code of the POV/D-pad with 0 at the top and continuing clockwise.

 On joysticks the POV is directional hat that can select one of 8 different angles or read -1 for unpressed.
 The XboxController D-pad works the same as a POV.
 Be careful when using a POV with exact angle requirements as it is hard for the user to ensure they select exactly the angle desired.